cutelabnyc/messedup-diy/README.md

 ![](img/IMG_3495_combo.png)

-### 13. Add the jumper.
+### 13. Add the jumper (no longer necessary).

-If you have a very early version of Messed Up, you'll need to add this 2-pin header and jumper in order to program the module.
+If you have a very early version of Messed Up, you'll need to add this 2-pin header and jumper.
+In revisions since April 2023, this jumper is replaced by a small button.
+If your kit does not include a jumper, you can safely assume it's not needed.

-With your kit, we probably provided a right angle header.
-If you have a straight header, bend the pins so they don't press against the upper PCB.
+If your kit includes a 2-pin header, it's most likely a right angle header.
+If you have a straight header, bend the pins at a so they don't press against the upper PCB when the two PCBs are connected.

 ![](img/IMG_3490.png)